jessepav/libgdx-wiki-old/Continuous-and-Non-Continuous-Rendering.md

-By default in libgdx, the rendering thread calls the render() method of your ApplicationListener class continuously, with a frequency that depends on your hardware (30-50-80 times per second).
+By default in libGDX, the rendering thread calls the `render()` method of your ApplicationListener class continuously, with a frequency that depends on your hardware (30-50-80 times per second).

 If you have many still frames in your game (think about a card game) you can save precious battery power by disabling the continuous rendering, and calling it only when you really need it.